-- a.
-The primary purpose of the Student Council is to serve as a recognized forum for student opinion.
-The Student Council is elected annually by the student body. - b.
-The Student Council operates within the laws of the United Arab Emirates and follows the procedures established and adopted by CUCA. - c.
-Activities.
-The activities of the Student Council include, but are not limited to, the following: - (1) Assisting CUCA in identifying the interests, programs, and goals of the student majority.
+The primary purpose of the Student Council is to serve as a recognized forum for student opinion and to take part in College governance.
+It also has a major role in assisting the College with its community engagement efforts.
+The Student Council is elected annually by the student body.

+The Student Council operates within the laws of the United Arab Emirates and follows the procedures established and adopted by CUCA.

+Activities

+The activities of the Student Council include the following:

-- (2) Communicating those interests, programs, and goals of the student majority to CUCA. - (3) Assisting CUCA in providing students with programs to meet the needs of its students. - d.
-Elections.
+- Assisting CUCA in identifying the interests, programs, and goals of students - Communicating the interests, programs, and goals students to the College administration - Assisting CUCA in providing students with extracurricular programs to meet student needs

+Elections

 The elections are conducted according to the Election Code of the Student Council.